tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. include:: ../../coexistence/doc/index.rst
    :start-after: Briefly about the syntax:
    :end-before: For more on the syntax

+.. note:: This is the mechanism that the transmitters in INET use to specify the signal shapes; there are multiple ways to specify signals, using the API.

 The parameter value above describes the following spectrum (displayed on a spectrum figure):